 Issues in Information Systems

-Published 4 times a year, Issues in Information Systems (IIS) journal is a refereed (double-blind peer review) publication (ISSN 1529-7314).
+Published 4 times a year, the Issues in Information Systems (IIS) journal is a refereed (double-blind peer review) publication (ISSN 1529-7314).
 IIS publishes the latest research in practice and pedagogical topics that focus on how information systems are used to support organizations or enhance the educational process.

-Submissions will be reviewed by the IIS Screening Committee within two weeks from submission.
+Submissions will be reviewed by the IIS Screening Committee within two weeks of submission.
 The Editor will contact the corresponding author with news of whether or not the submission will be advanced to the first round of blind reviews (or is being rejected as not suitable for publication in the journal).
 Typically, the blind review process takes approximately twelve to sixteen weeks.
 The IIS does not process any submission that does not comply with the requirements found in the submission guidelines.

-Important: First submission must be in MS Word format (either .doc or .docx).
+Important: The first submission must be in MS Word format (either .doc or .docx).

 The revised submission must be in .zip format that includes 2 MS Word files -- the revised paper and the point-to-point responses to reviewers' comments.